owulveryck/blog/content/post/software1.5.md

 `)
 ```

-The software 2.0, once trained, can be backed up as a unicode text file and an couple of floating point numbers.
+The software 2.0, once trained, can be backed up as a unicode text file and a couple of floating point numbers.
-This "sofware" would then be independant of the execution machine.
-A parser could transpile it into a gorgonia execution graph, or a tensorflow execution graph, or...
+It would then be independent of the execution machine.
+A parser could transpile it into a gorgonia execution graph, or a tensorflow execution graph, ...

-True and independant software 2.0, sound promising!
+A true and independent software 2.0.

+> _“A journey of a thousand miles must begin with a single step.”_ – _Lao Tzu_